 |

 group | The Poly group being used. | Integer | Optional | Valid values: numbers 1 through 25.
-Applicable only when “type”: “poly” |
+Applicable only when “type” = “poly” |

 Sample Request

-POST http://10.12.123.12/api/state/mcast/update/
+POST https://10.12.123.12/api/state/mcast/update/

 {